 When to go to a hospital for an emergency in dentistry.

 Dental emergencies requiring immediate medical attention without delay include jaw fractures, jaw dislocations, lacerations to the face and mouth, severe bleeding, abscesses, and infections that severely impact your breathing and swallowing.
 All of these situations can be potentially life-threatening, so you should call 911 or have someone drive you to the hospital’s emergency room without delay.
 If you already have an emergency dental care clinic, you can contact your dentist and seek their advice.
 Unless they can see you immediately, without delay, you should go to the hospital’s emergency room.

 When to go to a dental clinic for an emergency in dentistry.

 Dental emergencies aren’t always life-threatening — some of them may be severe and need immediate attention without being life-threatening.
 If you break or crack your tooth, either through trauma or while eating something hard, you should contact your emergency dental clinic.
 You must contact your emergency dental clinic if your tooth gets knocked out because you have a short window — 30 minutes to 1 hour — within which the tooth can be saved and reattached.
 If you go to a hospital, you may have to wait for your turn in a crowded emergency room, which may make your tooth impossible to save.
 You can also go to your dental clinic if you have an infection or an abscessed tooth unless the dental issue is making it hard to breathe or swallow.
 Whatever the dental issue may be, you must contact your dentist and follow their advice.

-What to do if your regular clinic for emergency Dentist near me isn’t open.
+What to do if your regular clinic for an Emergency Dentist near me isn’t open.